sneaXOR/Ghidrautorename/README.md

 2. **Name Detection**: It uses regular expressions to identify potential function names within these strings.

-3. **NLTK Processing** : If NLTK is available, the script tokenizes and tags words to improve confidence in potential function names.
+3. **NLTK Processing** (Optional): If NLTK is available, the script tokenizes and tags words to improve confidence in potential function names.

 4. **Reference Analysis**: For each potential function name, the script finds all references to the string in the code to determine which functions might be associated with it.